szczeles/public-speaking/PITCHME.md

 ## What about High Availability?

-- producers ✓
+- producer ✓
-- brokers ✓
+- broker ✓
-- consumers ✓
+- consumer ✓

 ---

 ## Disk space is not infinite...

 ---?image=assets/images/impl14.png&size=contain

+Note:
+similar to rollable logs from application servers

 ---